Shapr

-Shapr is a professional networking app, which uses an algorithm to suggest professionals with matching interests and similar professional goals.
+Shapr was a professional networking app, which used an algorithm to suggest professionals with matching interests and similar professional goals.
 Shapr is headquartered in Paris, France.

 Shapr was started in 2015 by Ludovic Huraux, Jonathan Rogez, Cyril Ferey, Vincent Bobin and Thomas Bouttefort.
 The app's initial launch was funded through a 2015 seed round of $3 million.
 The team announced an additional raise of $4 million in 2016.
 In June 2017, Shapr announced a Series A raise of $9.5 million.

 Work

 Shapr uses LinkedIn to build a user profile with basic data including the user's photo and job title.
 Users then add up to ten interests.
 From there, Shapr's smart algorithm curates a daily batch of 10-20 profiles of relevant and active users nearby who share similar interests and goals.
 When users share interests, these are displayed in orange while viewing a user's profile.
 Users can swipe right or click "Meet" on profiles when they hope to connect.
 Users can then pick a ready-to-go conversation starter to say hello and set up a time to continue the conversation offline.